 J.Martin. – Bass and Vocals

-In conclusion, Bear Bone Company professed to play and I quote: “A highly modern stew of sweaty rock n’roll on the old-fashioned, heavy guitar dominated highway.”
+In conclusion, Bear Bone Company professed to play and I quote: “A highly modern stew of sweaty rock’n’roll on the old-fashioned, heavy guitar-dominated highway.”
 And did they succeed?
 Yes, definitely.
-This is fresh, crunchy and indeed old-fashioned Hard Rock, leaning into Heavy Metal with a vengeance.
+This is fresh, crunchy, and indeed old-fashioned Hard and Heavy Rock.
 This is the kind of music these guys should play in the US, somewhere in between California and Louisiana.
-They got the sound that you want to hear on that crowded, hot beach, when the toads are croaking out in the bayou somewhere in yonder darkness.
+They got the sound that you want to hear on that crowded, hot beach when the toads are croaking out in the bayou somewhere in yonder darkness.

 But for their next offering, they need to inject some innovation into their tune or their swagger will wear people out.
 More of the same will not do.
 And should you buy the record?
 Yes, definitely go for it – if you love crunchy Hard Rock with a metallic taste.
 Heavy Rock at its best, if you will.
 I am already looking forward to their next record.